skuzzle/gh-prom-exporter/README.md

 Export your favorite GitHub repositories to Prometheus

-Use it _as a service_: See https://gh.skuzzle.de for instructions
+* Use it _as a service_: See https://gh.skuzzle.de for instructions

-or

-Use it _on-premise_: `docker pull ghcr.io/skuzzle/gh-prom-exporter/gh-prom-exporter:0.0.5-SNAPSHOT`
+* Deploy it _on-premise_: `docker pull ghcr.io/skuzzle/gh-prom-exporter/gh-prom-exporter:0.0.5-SNAPSHOT`

 ## On-Premise deployment with docker
 This application can easily be run as a docker container in whatever environment you like: